hyphacoop/organizing/2019-12-04-standup-meeting.md

     - ben: gi, uv, pc sync up pls
 - Schedule biz dev WG meeting
     - Reschedule for next week
-- udit: a bit separate, but would be nice to have shared language across all

 <!-- Links: Important -->
 [standup-template]: https://link.hypha.coop/standup-template